ucb-bar/chipyard/docs/Getting-Started/index.rst

-.. _ReBAR Basics:
+.. _Getting Started:

-ReBAR Basics
+Getting Started
 ================================

 These guides will walk you through the basics of the ReBAR framework: